 HISTORY OF SHROVE MONDAY

-As we’ll see in tomorrow’s article on Mardi Gras, meat was usually avoided during the Lenten period of 40 days.
-So during Shrovetide, immediately before Ash Wednesday, various meat dishes were enjoyed.
+As we’ll see in tomorrow’s article on Mardi Gras, Christians usually avoided meat during the Lenten period of 40 days.
+So, during Shrovetide, immediately before Ash Wednesday, believers enjoyed various meat dishes.
 Another name for Shrove Monday is Collop Monday.
-Collop is an Elizabethan English word that means a small piece of bacon, which was a part of the breakfast meal eaten on this day.
-The remaining fat was often kept for making pancakes the next day, on Shrove Tuesday.
+Collop is an Elizabethan English word that means a small piece of bacon, a part of the breakfast meal eaten on this day.
+Cooks often kept the remaining fat for making pancakes the next day on Shrove Tuesday.

-Rose Monday, in German speaking countries is a transliteration of Rosenmontag which means “running Monday” and is the highlight of the German “Karneval”.
+Rose Monday, in German-speaking countries, is a transliteration of Rosenmontag, which means “running Monday,” and is the highlight of the German “Karneval” procession.

 This day is also called Hall Monday and Merry Monday.